Bird Flu – 2024 Follow Up

 RSV in Infants and Young Children

-For infants and young children, RSV can cause serious illness and even death.
+As mentioned, infants and young children, RSV can cause serious illness and even death.
 Babies under two months of age are at the highest risk for complications from RSV, including death.

 The following signs may indicate that your child has RSV and should be checked by a doctor: